The Thirsk blog

 This map is from 'The theatre of the empire of Great Britaine: presenting an exact geography of the kingdomes of England, Scotland, Ireland'.
 It is one of five known sets of proof maps prepared for John Speed's 'The Theatre of the Empire of Great Britaine', which was published in 1611/12.

 On the map Thirsk is written 'Truske' and most of the local villages are ready recognisable.
-Click HERE for a higher resolution image or see the source at the Cambridge University Library; the full UK map is HERE.
+See the source at the Cambridge University Library; the full UK map is HERE.

 Find your way in Thirsk